kyleamazza/aws-ip-temp-sg-permissions/README.md

 # AWS Temporary IP Permissions for Security Groups
 Quick-n-dirty repo that allows you to temporarily add an IP address to a declared list of security groups.
+This will help with cloud administration/development if you're working from a mobile location (i.e. a laptop, phone)

-Shouldn't be dangerous, but just be warned that this won't be an actively developed repository, so any bugs/quirks may not be updated.
+**NOTE** This code shouldn't be dangerous, but just be warned that this was created for my personal use.
+It likely won't be an actively developed repository, so any bugs/quirks may not be updated.
 Feel free to fork for your own use however!
-Sure beats typing all of this in manually/having to go into the console, IMO.
+Sure beats typing all of this in manually, or having to go into the AWS console and manually manage your IP permissions for your security groups.

+### Requirements
+You'll need to have the AWS CLI installed, which will also require Python3.
+You'll also need to configure the AWS CLI for your AWS account.

 You can either clone the repo, or you can `npm install -g aws-ip-temp-permissions`, and then use it from the command line.